Edmonton City Centre Airport: Facilities and amenities

 For private and corporate aviation, there were two fixed-base operators (FBO) on site, located on the west side of the airfield off Taxiway A.

 On-site amenities included the Alberta Aviation Museum, two hotels, and a cafeteria in the Edmonton Flying Club's building.

 A flight school was operated at Centennial Flight Centre.

 Private air ambulances used the Esso Avitat hangar to store their ground support units.
 A Shock Trauma Air Rescue Service (STARS) air ambulance was also based at the airport.

 Further amenities located close to the airport included shopping at Kingsway Mall, lodging at the Chateau Louis hotel, and a Via Rail train station to the north, off Bush Pilot Road.
 The Alberta and Edmonton office for St John Ambulance was located nearby.
 Proximity to the Royal Alexandra Hospital provided a link for emergency medical access by air to many of Alberta's rural communities.

 Accidents and incidents

-Four flights originating at the airport ended in fatal crashes:
+One fatal accident occurred on airport grounds and four flights originating at the airport ended in fatal crashes: